DiamondCoder1000/JackOS/README.md

 # JackOS
 A python implantation of JackOS
+EZ to install